EXPRESSCLUSTER/Hyper-V/Windows Server 2022 Hyper-V.md

 ```

 ### Cluster Configuration
-- For Windows Server 2022 Hyper-V Host OS Cluster, following resources are required:
+- For Windows Server 2022 Hyper-V Host OS Cluster, the following resources are required:
-	- One or more Mirror Disk
+	- One or more Mirror Disks
-    - The drive letter for data partition of MD resource is *X: drive*
+    - The drive letter for the data partition of the MD resource is *X: drive*
-	- One script resource per one VM
+	- One script resource per VM
-  - The failover group is online on Server1 to allow access to MD resource.
+  - The failover group is online on Server1 to allow access to the MD resource.
-  - The *Hyper-V Integration Services* is installed on to VM to be controlled.
+  - *Hyper-V Integration Services* is installed onto the VM to be controlled.

 ### Folder Configuration
-- On Data Partition, create a folder to store Hyper-V VM.
+- On the Data Partition, create a folder to store the Hyper-V VM.
 	- e.g.)
 		```bat
 		X: